xapian/xapian-docsprint/advanced/learning_to_rank.rst

     2010003 Q0 298021 0
     2010003 Q0 1456811 0

    where first column is query-id, third column is Document-id and fourth column being relevance label which is 0 for irrelevance and 1 for relevance.
 Second column is many times referred as 'iter' but doesn't really important for us.
 All the fields are whitespace delimited.
 This is the standard format of almost all the relevance judgement files.
-If you have little different relevance judgement file then you can easily convert it in such file using basic 'awk' command.
+If you have relevance judgements in a different format then you can convert it to this format using a text processing tool such as 'awk'.

 3. Collection Index : Here you supply the path to the index of the corpus.
 If you have 'title' information in the collection with some xml/html tag or so